 <<(g) For the purpose of compliance with article 21(2) of the EU Securitisation Regulation, the Originator has represented and warranted that, as at the relevant Transfer Date, the Initial Portfolio does not comprise, and each Additional Portfolio will not comprise, any derivative.>>.

-Further, the Eligibility Criteria, in "The Common Criteria" do not permit the inclusion of derivatives.
+Further, the Common Criteria (see TRANSACTION OVERVIEW) do not permit the inclusion of derivatives.

 39. Those derivatives shall be underwritten and documented according to common standards in international finance.